shuntaochen/CaloJMVC/README.md

 Todos:
 1. performance tuning, load test
-2. fly weight for system created objects such as, satisfact, handler, some objects should be singleton.
+2. fly weight for system created objects to avoid too many instantiation costing too much memory such as, satisfact, handler, some objects should be singleton.
 3. business logic caching, etc.